-Beyoncé, a world class entertainer and songwriter, released a song called ‘flawless’ in 2013, which till this day still remains a female empowerment anthem.
+Beyoncé, a world-class entertainer, and songwriter released a song called ‘flawless’ in 2013, which to this day still remains a female empowerment anthem.
 In the song, she quoted Chimamanda Ngozi Adichie.
 Chimamanda is a Nigerian author, novelist, and writer of the acclaimed book￼ ‘We Should All Be Feminist’.
 Chimamanda was quoted saying “We teach girls to shrink themselves, to make themselves smaller.
 We say to girls, you can have ambition, but not too much.
 You should aim to be successful, but not too successful.
 Otherwise, you would threaten the man.
 Because I am female, I am expected to aspire to marriage.
 I am expected to make my life choices always keeping in mind that marriage is the most important.
 Now marriage can be a source of joy and love and mutual support but why do we teach girls to aspire to marriage and we don’t teach boys the same?
 We raise girls to see each other as competitors not for jobs or accomplishments, which I think can be a good thing, but for the attention of men.
 We teach girls that they cannot be sexual beings in the way that boys are.”

 Feminism was never a movement I wanted to be a part of growing up, although it existed way before I was born￼.
 Approximately 40 years ago￼, Funmilayo Ransome-Kuti, a Nigerian teacher, politician, and female rights activist￼ amongst other accolades, pioneered the way for strong women to emerge.

 Yet, I was raised in a setting (when I say a setting, I mean, a cultural/traditional setting) where women kneel down to serve their men meals.￼ Women take care of the children while the men go out to look for ‘daily bread￼.’
-In certain households, women were looked at disapprovingly for having jobs because they were only supposed to be wives mothers and cooks.￼ I was raised in a setting where men beat their wives and it was seen as normal because the woman should be under the control of a man.
+In certain households, women were looked at disapprovingly for having jobs because they were only supposed to be wives mothers, and cooks.￼ I was raised in a setting where men beat their wives and it was seen as normal because the woman should be under the control of a man.
 I was raised in a setting where a man got picked over a woman even though she was more qualified than he was.
 I was raised in a setting where females were not allowed to have male companions, but a man was praised for having a fleet of female companions.
-I became a feminist￼ because it is a range of political movements, ideologies, and social movements that share a common goal￼: to define, establish, and achieve political, economic, personal, and social equality of sexes.
+I became a feminist￼ because it is a range of political movements, ideologies, and social movements that share a common goal￼: to define, establish and achieve political, economic, personal, and social equality of sexes.
 This includes seeking to establish educational and professional opportunities for women that are equal to those for men￼.
 It is not because I wanted to be more superior than the man because that was not the setting I was raised in.
 I became a feminist￼ to empower myself because I deserve as much as the man is given.

 When a man says he can do anything his word is taking for it, but when a woman says she can do anything she has to prove it￼.
-As far back as middle school, girls like me began to recite this quote to ourselves; what ever a man can do, a woman can do better.
+As far back as middle school, girls like me began to recite this quote to ourselves; whatever a man can do, a woman can do better.
 I believe this is where for us, feminism began but we at the time did not know it.
 People who do not understand, men and women alike, say feminism means we hate men.
-They say feminism means we would rather wear the pants and have the men wear the skirts.
+They say feminism means we would rather wear pants and have the men wear skirts.
 This is not what we believe in.
 We are capable of wearing both the pants and the skirts without being hateful or being ‘too loud.’
 Feminism means training girls to learn to stand up for themselves.
 According to Mary Shire, feminism is a radical view that a woman is a person.
-Throughout this series, we are going to be looking at some of the reasons why girls should be educated and why girls should believe in equality.
+Throughout this series, we are going to be looking at some of the reasons why girls should be educated and why girls should believe inequality.

 Let’s take a look at the Constitution of Nigeria

 Section 353 of the Criminal Code￼ provides that “Any person who unlawfully and indecently assaults any male person is guilty of a felony, and is liable to imprisonment for three years.
 Section 360 of the same Act, regards assault on a woman as a misdemeanor and is punishable with two years imprisonment.”
 This is discriminatory because the constitution regards crime against women as menial.
-A felony is a violence, greater than a misdemeanor which is a minor offense.
+A felony is violence, greater than a misdemeanor which is a minor offense.
 A man being assaulted in Nigeria is greater than a woman being assaulted.

 Section 55￼(1)(d) Of the Penal Code provides that “Nothing is an offense, Which does not amount to the infliction of grievous harm upon any person and which￼ is done by a husband for correcting his wife.
 Such husband and wife being subject to any natural law or custom in which such correction is recognized as lawful.”
 In Nigeria, if you can not convince your audience, you use words to confuse them.
 In explanatory terms, it means that a man can lay his hands on his wife for the purpose of correcting her.
 Why does she need to be corrected?
 Why is it in the constitution that a wife should be corrected by her husband?
 Isn’t this Penal Code giving domestic violence a seat at the table?
 I have heard and seen cases of women being brutalized by their husband￼s and the police did not apprehend the perpetrator because they were ‘simply’ following the law.￼ Girls, we have to grow up to become educated women who understand our rights.
 We have to challenge matters that do not support equality, that demeans us, and gives way for gender disparity to take place.